mfkimbell/design-patterns-oop-notes/README.md

 Be able to describe all of these:

 <img width="1048" alt="Screenshot 2024-11-11 at 10 53 35 AM" src="https://github.com/user-attachments/assets/a3f3a9fb-2cbc-4193-ac54-7cbee8d819b6">
+* AND PROTOTYPE for creational
+* AND STATE for behavioral

 # Notes for interviews
 * I have been learning about design patterns, but it's important to know WHEN to use them, if you use them willy nilly, you might just be increasing complexity without positive impact